What are the alternatives to plastic packaging?

 At Potters, we believe we have created the perfect replacement for the conventional jewellery case.
 Our new EcoHinge range is a hinged shoulder box made from exclusively paper and board yet is rigid and firm, making them surprisingly durable, despite being eco-friendly.
 These gift boxes are made in the UK using low emissions traditional manufacturing methods whilst using paper which involved reused paper fibres, with a luxury buckram or linen finish.
 The hinge on these gift boxes replicates the emotive experience of opening a case so whether it's for an engagement or just a gift for someone special the moment will be one to cherish.

 EcoHinge is available as a ring, earring/pendant (60mm & 80mm), bracelet and necklace sizes.
 Launching in white, white/black and black/silver, new and limited colours will be available in the future.
-Our foiling and debossing service give you the opportunity to add an image of your choice like a logo to the lid of the box, so you can put your stamp on your packaging.
-If the stock colours are not perfect for you, our bespoke service offers thousands of additional paper options to tailor the colour and texture of this box to your exact requirements.
-This allows you to capture the look and feel of a traditional case, without compromising quality for the environment.
+Our foiling and debossing service gives you the opportunity to add an image of your choice like a logo to the lid of the box, so you can put your stamp on your packaging.